 When will you advertise homes?

-Each week we will advertise our homes which are available to let and ask you to let us know by midnight the following Sunday if you would like to be considered.
+Each week we will advertise our homes which are available to let.
 Adverts will usually run between Wednesday and Sunday at the minimum.

 What information will the property advertisements contain?

 Property advertisements will contain information about the location, size and other features of the property.
 They will also contain information about rent and other charges.
 Adverts will include a photograph of the property and you will also be able to access information about the local area and facilities.
 They will also tell you if there are any special requirements that you as an applicant must meet to be eligible to apply.
 For example; age requirements, which bands may bid for the property and the number of bedrooms that applicants applying for the property need to be entitled to.
 If your bedroom entitlement is different to this, you will not be able to apply for the property.

 I can’t find a property?